Watch-And-Help: A Challenge for Social Perception and Human-AI Collaboration: Introduction

 In order to achieve the level of social intelligence required to effectively help humans, an AI agent should acquire two key abilities: i) social perception, i.e., the ability to understand human behavior, and ii) collaborative planning, i.e., the ability to reason about the physical environment and plan its actions to coordinate with humans.
 In this paper, we are interested in developing AI agents with these two abilities.

 Towards this goal, we introduce a new AI challenge, Watch-And-Help (WAH), which focuses on social perception and human-AI collaboration.
 In this challenge, an AI agent needs to collaborate with a human-like agent to enable it to achieve the goal faster.
 In particular, we present a 2-stage framework as shown in Figure~\ref{fig:intro}.
 In the first, \textit{Watch} stage, an AI agent (Bob) watches a human-like agent (Alice) performing a task once and infers Alice's goal from her actions.
-In the second, \textit{Help} stage, Bob helps Alice achieve the same goal in a different environment as quickly as possible.
+In the second, \textit{Help} stage, Bob helps Alice achieve the same goal in a different environment as quickly as possible (i.e., with the minimum number of environment steps).

 This 2-stage framework poses unique challenges for human-AI collaboration.
 Unlike prior work which provides a common goal a priori or considers a small goal space \citep{goodrich2007human,carroll2019utility}, our AI agent has to reason about what the human-like agent is trying to achieve by watching a single demonstration.
 Furthermore, the AI agent has to generalize its acquired knowledge about the human-like agent's goal to a new environment in the \textit{Help} stage.
 Prior work does not investigate such generalization.